 A review of the theory and application of federal income tax regulations.
 The course explains the preparation of federal personal income tax returns with minor emphasis on individual returns.
 Actual forms are used when appropriate.
 Lecture.
-Optional pass/no pass grade.
+Optional pass/ no pass grade.
 Transferable to CSU.

-Business Income Tax
+ACCOUNTING G113 - 3 Units Business Income Tax

-Advisories: Accounting G111 or Business G111
+Advisories: Accounting G111